Charged particle motion and radiation in strong electromagnetic fields: Theory of strong electromagnetic fields

 \subsubsection{Multiphoton Compton and Breit-Wheeler processes}

 In order to calculate the probability of the multiphoton Compton and Breit-Wheeler processes, which are $e(p)\rightarrow e(p^\prime)\gamma(k^\prime)$ and $\gamma(k)\rightarrow e(p^\prime)e(q^\prime)$ respectively (see \cref{fig:ComptonBreitWheeler}), Volkov states are used as in and out states for electrons and positrons in the matrix elements.
 Here $p$, $q$ and $k$ are momenta of initial electron, positron and photon respectively and primed momenta refer to the same particle but in the final state.
-In what follows we discuss the Compton process, but since the analytical structure of the matrix element for Breit-Wheeler process is similar, these results can be translated to Breit-Wheeler process too.
+In what follows we discuss the Compton process, but since the analytical structure of the matrix element for Breit-Wheeler process is similar, these results can be translated to Breit-Wheeler process too. {The matrix element for the Compton process is}

 Having integrated the above expression over light-front variables $x^\perp$ and $x^-$, we obtain: